Moderustic Aquatic Glassel Fireplace Glass Rocks Propane FireplacesModerustic Aquatic Glassel Fireplace Glass Rocks Propane Fireplaces

 rick 4

 The fireplace below is a self install in Palm Springs at Tim Rockwood's.
-About 2" of crushed lava was used and a 2" layer of Solex base glass was installed over a double 18" burner.
+About 2" of crushed lava was used and a 2" layer of Solex Base Glass was installed over a double 18" burner.
 Watch how simple this really is.
 From ugly to one really nice fireplace.

 SELF INSTALL FIREPLACE 1